PaoloGitAccount/BlockedDomain/Tests/README.md

 ## Unit Tests
 ### Purpose
 Unit tests focus on testing individual components in isolation.
-They ensure that each component behaves as expected under various conditions.
+They ensure that each component behaves as expected under various conditions. we use the Moq Framework for mocking dependencies and xUnit for writing the test cases.

 ### Example: BlockedDomainServiceTests.cs
 ```csharp